Client authentication is controlled by a configuration file,

 This record matches connection attempts made using TCP/IP.

-hostrecords match SSL or non-SSL connection attempts as well as GSSAPI encrypted or non-GSSAPI encrypted connection attempts.
+hostrecords match either SSL or non-SSL connection attempts.

 Remote TCP/IP connections will not be possible unless the server is started with an appropriate value for the listen_addresses configuration parameter, since the default behavior is to listen for TCP/IP connections only on the local loopback address